knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 It wasn't until a hundred years after Babbage conceptualized his Analytical Engine that the first physical computer was actually built.
 We are now in the early 1940s, in the middle of the Second World War, and electricity has played a major role in the development of many new technologies, replacing its mechanical counteparts.

-During this time, several pioneering computers were independently designed in Germany (the Z3 in 1941), in the United States (the ABC in 1942), and in the United Kingdom (the Colussus in 1943), representing significant advancements in the field of electronic computing.
+During this time, several pioneering computers were independently designed in Germany, in the United States, and in the United Kingdom, representing significant advancements in the field of computing.
 The large investment into this field was fueled by the desire to develop secure communication and encryption systems, decrypt the enemy's military communications, as well as predict weapon trajectory and analyze data in general.
-At the root of all of these problems is mathematics, hence why computers were important.
+At the root of all of these problems is mathematics, hence making computers important.

-As it turned out, the binary representation of numbers was easy to work with in order to perform all the calculations, and the components we use work perfectly with it.
+As it turned out, doing math using digits 0 up to 9 was not the most effective way for computers.
+Instead, the binary representation of numbers was used to perform all the calculations, and the computers used today work perfectly with binary numbers.

 > [Recommended reading](https://www.mathsisfun.com/binary-number-system.html) to learn more about binary numbers.

 This was not only perfect with the use of punch cards and punch tapes, where the presence of a hole can be represented with a 0, and the absence of a hole can be represented by a 1, but it also worked out well with the next technological advancement: vacuum tubes.
-These look like little light bulbs, and in some sense they were, but more importantly, they were electronic devices that controlled and manipulated electrical signals, providing the means to process and control data electronically, which in turn enabled their use in mathematical calculations.
-If the light is on, that's a '1' in binary, and if there is no light, that's a '0'.
-And with these 1's and 0's, the computer can do calculations and represent all types of data, including user commands and instructions.
+These look like little light bulbs, but more importantly they were electronic devices that controlled and manipulated electrical signals, providing the means to process and control data electronically, which in turn enabled their use in mathematical calculations.
+In this system, a '1' in binary corresponded to a lit bulb, while a '0' represented an unlit bulb.
+With these binary digits, computers could perform calculations, store data, and execute user instructions.

-> [Take a look at the ENIAC](https://www.youtube.com/watch?v=HgsklKafxG8): the world's first general-purpose electronic computer.
+> [Take a look at the ENIAC](https://www.youtube.com/watch?v=HgsklKafxG8): the world's first general-purpose electronic computer, built near the end of World War 2.

 ## Computer Terminals: An Advancement in Human-Computer Interaction